Nexfinity/CakeyBot-Wiki/feature/streaks.md

 ## Ignored Channels
 This is a list of channels that will be ignored when looking for messages to update a user's streak.

+## Ignored Roles
+This is a list of roles that will be ignored when looking for messages to update a user's streak.

 ## Send DM Reminders
 Enabling this feature will have Cakey Bot send reminders to users via DMs when their streak is either going to end soon (~12 hours prior to expiring) and when it actually expires.